1974 Italian divorce referendum

 An abrogative referendum on the divorce law was held in Italy on 12 May 1974.
 Voters were asked whether they wanted to repeal a government law passed three years earlier allowing divorce for the first time in modern Italian history (Law of 1 December 1970, no. 898).
 Those voting "yes" wanted to outlaw divorce as had been the case before the law came into effect, and those voting "no" wanted to retain the law and their newly gained right to divorce.
 The referendum was defeated by a margin of 59.26% to 40.74% on a voter turnout of 87.72% out of 37 million eligible voters, thus allowing the divorce law to remain in force.

 This vote was the first of its kind in the country, being the first regular legislative referendum held by the Italian Republic 27 years after the Italian constitution, which allowed such referendums, was approved.
-It was considered a major victory for the civil rights and anti-clericalism movements, and for the Italian Radical Party.
+It was considered a major victory by the Italian Radical Party for the civil rights and anti-clericalism movements, and for the Italian Radical Party.

 Initial petitions

 In January 1971 Agostino Sanfratello from Piacenza and Franco Maestrelli from Milan were the first to request a referendum against the divorce law at the Court of Cassation on behalf of the movement Catholic Alliance.
-Signatures and petitions for the 1974 referendum were collected by Christian groups led by Gabrio Lombardo with very strong support from the Catholic church.
+Signatures and petitions for the 1974 referendum were collected by Christian groups led by Gabrio Lombardi, with very strong support from the Catholic church.